cbroult/jira-auto-tool/README.md

 ![Main Workflow - all branches](https://github.com/cbroult/jira-auto-tool/actions/workflows/main.yml/badge.svg?label=Ruby%20-%20all%20branches)

 ****
-The purpose of this tool it support managing the sprints of multiple teams so it is easier to adjust to changes.
+The purpose of this tool is to make it easier to make adjustments to the sprints of multiple teams.
 See the [feature files](./features) for some behavior examples.

 ## Table of Contents